Martin H. Brinkley

-Martin H. Brinkley (born 1966) is a lawyer.
-He is the 14th Dean and the William R. Kenan Jr. Distinguished Professor at the School of Law of the University of North Carolina.
+Martin H. Brinkley (born 1966) is an American lawyer.
+From 2015 to 2025, he served as the 14th Dean of the University of North Carolina School of Law.
+Brinkley was the first person since the nineteenth century to become dean of the UNC School of Law (founded 1845) directly from private practice.
+He remains on the faculty as the William Rand Kenan Jr. Distinguished Professor of Law, teaching courses in Property, Business Associations and Legal History.

 Early life and education

-Brinkley was born in Raleigh, North Carolina and attended local public schools.
-After preparing for college at Phillips Exeter Academy, he earned an A.B. in Classics in three years from Harvard University, graduating summa cum laude and Phi Beta Kappa.
+Brinkley was born in Raleigh, North Carolina, and attended local public schools.
+After preparing for college at Phillips Exeter Academy, he earned a B.A. in classics in three years from Harvard University, graduating summa cum laude and Phi Beta Kappa.
 He was Latin Orator for Harvard's 336th Commencement Exercises in 1987.

 After graduate study in papyrology at the University of Cologne's Institute for Ancient Studies, Brinkley enrolled at the University of North Carolina School of Law.
 He earned a J.D. degree in 1992, serving as Executive Articles Editor of the North Carolina Law Review.
 He was admitted to practice in North Carolina that year.

 Career

 Brinkley began his career by serving as a law clerk to Chief Judge Sam J. Ervin, III of the United States Court of Appeals for the Fourth Circuit.
 He then entered the practice of law in Raleigh, North Carolina, first with Moore & Van Allen, PLLC, where he became a partner in 1998, and from 2003 to 2015, with Smith, Anderson, Blount, Dorsett, Mitchell & Jernigan, LLP.

-During his 22 years at the bar, Brinkley practiced primarily in the fields of corporate law, mergers and acquisitions, antitrust and regulated industries, public finance and charitable organizations law.
-He was counsel to clients in the manufacturing, distribution, food and beverage, and insurance industries.

-Dean of the University of North Carolina School of Law

-Brinkley is the first person since the nineteenth century to become dean of the UNC School of Law (founded 1845) directly from private practice.
-He joined the university in July 2015.
-Under his leadership, bar examination passage rates and student employment percentages have placed the law school among the top 15 schools in the country, and rankings of the school by media organizations have increased.